-512.24 PROVISION OF TBIW AND HOME HEALTH AGENCY SERVICES
+512.27 PROVISION OF TBIW AND HOME HEALTH AGENCY SERVICES

-People who have been determined eligible for and are enrolled in the TBIW program may receive services from a home health agency that do not duplicate TBIW services.
-Home health agency services provided to the person utilizing the TBIW must be coordinated by the TBIW case management agency, and in general may only include skilled nursing care or therapy services for post-hospitalization stays or acute episodes of chronic conditions.
-The need for home health services must be documented in the person's Service Plan.
-Documentation of the referral from the person's attending physician must be maintained in the person's records of both the TBIW provider agency and the home health agency.
+Members who have been determined eligible for and are enrolled in the Home and Community-Based TBIW Program may receive services from a Home Health agency that do not duplicate TBIW services.
+Home Health agency services provided to the TBIW member must be coordinated by the TBIW case management agency, and in general may only include skilled nursing care or therapy services for post-hospitalization stays or acute episodes of chronic conditions.
+The need for Home Health services must be documented in the member's Service Plan.
+Documentation of the referral from the members attending physician must be maintained in the member's records of both the TBIW agency and the Home Health agency.
 Please refer to Chapter 508, Home Health Services for additional information.

-Other Medicaid services a person receiving TBIW services may be eligible to receive at the same time would be Hospice (Chapter 509) and Private Duty Nursing (Chapter 532).
+Other Medicaid services a member may be eligible to receive at the same time would be Hospice (Chapter 509, Hospice Services) and Private Duty Nursing (Chapter 532, Private Duty Nursing).
 Duplication of services is not allowed.
 Please refer to the chapters referenced above for additional information.

-512.25 VOLUNTARY AGENCY CLOSURE
+512.28 VOLUNTARY AGENCY CLOSURE

-A provider agency may terminate their participation in the TBIW program with 30 calendar day's written notification of voluntary termination.
+A provider agency may terminate their participation in the TBIW program with 60 calendar day's written notification of voluntary termination.
 The written termination notification must be submitted to the BMS fiscal agent and to the UMC.
-The provider must provide the UMC with a complete list of all the people currently on the TBIW that will need to be transferred.
+The provider must provide the UMC with a complete list of all the members that will need to be transferred.

-The UMC will provide selection forms to each of the people on the agency's list, along with a cover letter explaining the reason a new selection must be made.

-If at all possible, a joint home visit with the person will be made by both the agency ceasing participation and the new one selected in order to explain the transfer process.
+The UMC will provide selection forms to each of the member on the agency's list, along with a cover letter explaining the reason a new selection must be made.
+If at all possible, a joint home visit with the member will be made by both the agency ceasing participation and the new one selected in order to explain the transfer process.
 Services must continue to be provided until all transfers are completed by the UMC.
-If a joint visit is not possible, both providers must document how contact was made with the person to explain the transfer process.
+If a joint visit is not possible, both providers must document how contact was made with the member to explain the transfer process.

-The agency terminating participation must ensure that the transfer of the person is accomplished as safely, orderly and expeditiously as possible.
+The agency terminating participation must ensure that the transfer of the member is accomplished as safely, orderly and expeditiously as possible.
+All program records must be maintained and/or destroyed according to BMS common chapters.

 The agency must submit their final continuing certification for any part of the year they provided services prior to closing.
+The agency must reconcile any outstanding corrective action plans or issues with incident management prior to closure to avoid monetary penalties such as fines and pay holds.